google-deepmind/dm_nevis/README.md

 Note that the stream `DEBUG` is already specified in the config `./experiments_jax/config/example.py`.

-## 4. Code structures
+## 4. Code paths

-The code structure is likewise:
+The code is structured as follows:

 ```bash
 |--- dm_nevis/